christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 And events can be delivered/propagated on faster and safer protocol than HTTP.

-This event-oriented architecture simplifies the development and the organization of information systems into what is now defined as **micro-services** : services with a narrow scope, that are independent, scalable, reliable and easy to communicate with for other parts of the organization.
+This event-oriented architecture simplifies the development and the organization of information systems into what is now defined as **micro-services** : services with a narrow scope, that are independent, scalable, reliable and easy to communicate with for other parts of the organization :

+- services can be updated independently

+- services do not require the knowledge of other services' context (see Domain Driven Design - by Eric Evans)

 # Example : let us send a newsletter for a Jekyll Gihub Pages blog